abdksyed/AgentsOfS.H.I.E.L.D./02_TrackWeb/README.md

 1. Open your Chrome browser.
 2. Go to the extensions page by typing `chrome://extensions/` in the address bar or by clicking the three vertical dots (⋮) > "Extensions" > "Manage Extensions".
-3. Toggle on the **Developer mode** switch, usually located in the top right corner.
+3. Toggle on the **Developer mode** switch, usually located in the top-right corner.
 4. Click the **Load unpacked** button that appears on the top left.
 5. Navigate to the `02_TrackWeb` directory that contains the `manifest.json` file.
 6. Select the `02_TrackWeb` folder.